We can protect our environment, keep our communities safe, balance the County budget, and make life more afforDable

 New Castle County gets the overwhelming majority of its revenue from one place – your property taxes.

-The county must diversify its revenue streams to break this cycle, and that will require collaboration with the state legislature and governor’s office.
+The County must diversify its revenue streams to break this cycle, but cannot do that without approval from the State Legislature.

-I’ll continue the push for the state to permanently restore its share of paramedic funding and return more of the Real Estate Transfer Tax for property sales in New Castle County, to New Castle County.
+I’ll continue the push for the State to permanently restore its share of paramedic funding, to reimburse the County for re-billing of property taxes for School Districts, to return more of the Real Estate Transfer Tax revenue for property sales in New Castle County, to New Castle County, and to enable the County to adjust its tax code to lower the burden on homeowners.

 I’ll also push for alternative measures to fund major capital projects to reduce the county’s reliance on borrowing and decrease debt and interest obligations that continue to grow as we fund the construction of new libraries and sewer system upgrades and repairs.